OpenSeizureDetector/Android_PineTime_Updater/PRIVACY_POLICY.md

 ### Contact Us

-If you have any questions regarding privacy while using the Application, or have questions about our practices, please contact us via email at [Your Contact Email Here].
+If you have any questions regarding privacy while using the Application, or have questions about our practices, please contact us via email at [graham@openseizuredetector.org.uk].